The controller manages the service settings and delegates work to the workers. You can only enable one machine as the controller in a deployment.

 - Reference layer time to live: Map Questions and Map Input tools create reference layers and are driven by a .yxdb file.
 The controller can maintain a reference to this .yxdb file to help speed up rendering.
 This setting defines the amount of time to persist reference-layer information.
 Increasing this number may optimize the performance of frequently requested layers.
 Expired reference layers are regenerated the next time they are requested.

-If you have configured the machine to act as a worker, the Remote screen is the only screen present under Controller.
+If you have configured the machine to act as a worker, the Remote Controller screen is the only screen present under Controller.
 This is where you connect the machine to the controller machine.
 Enter the host location and the controller token to connect to the controller machine.

 - Host: Enter the host location of the controller machine.

 - Token: Enter the controller machine token.
 You can find the Controller Token in the System Settings of the controller machine on the Controller > General screen.
-See the General section in this article.
+See the General Configuration section in this article.

 Select View or Hide to hide or display the controller token characters.